pongrut/Machine-Learning-Capstone-Project/capstone_proposal.md

 ![Validation Set](https://github.com/openimages/dataset/raw/master/assets/v3-human-bbox-frequencies-validation.png)<br/><br/>

-In addition to selecting the background image from the image size.
-There will be a random processes for adjusting the gamma , resizing, angle and placing the Dummy Card image on the background image to give a variety of sample sizes and positions, and the overall brightness of the image in the dataset, which illustrates the workflow in Figure 8.
+In addition to select the background image from the image size.
+There will be a random processes for adjusting the gamma , resizing, rotating and placing the Dummy Card image on the background image to give a variety of sample sizes and positions, and the overall brightness of the image in the dataset, which illustrates the workflow in Figure 8.

 Figure  8:  The workflow of dataset creation.
 ![Dataset Creation](dataset_creation.jpg)<br/><br/>